LFRezende/Celo-Hackathon-Project/readme.md

 ## Web3 Integration

 1. (High Priority) How to integrate it with Minipay
-2. Use dApp Libraries (React Moralis or dApp, maybe even building it myself in ethers)

 ## Front End Development

 1. Design general layout in React Native
 2. Make it responsible and decent in design, color palette and UX.

 ## Known Bugs (so Far):